 - Debt Consolidation Program.
 Under a DCP, the monthly payment would be about $462.92 and take about 4 years to pay off—and may very well eliminate interest payments.

 Of course, there’s always some room for variability depending on the creditor or the bank you deal with.
-For example, a bank might offer an even lower APR rate on a consolidation loan—allowing you to pay off your debt faster and with less loss to interest than stated here.
+For example, a bank might offer an even lower APR rate on a consolidation loan—allowing you to pay off your debt faster and with less lost to interest than stated here.
 Or, a creditor might not be willing to negotiate away your interest when you enter a DCP.

 This is why it’s important to investigate all of your options before choosing a method for consolidating your debt.
 In some cases, you may even want to consider filing for insolvency with a licensed insolvency trustee (LIT) if you are drowning in debt that you cannot conceivably recover from.

 Need help finding the best way out of debt?
 Credit Canada is here to help you.
-Our experienced and compassionate credit counsellors are here to give you the nonjudgmental support you need to get out of debt and get back to your life.
+Our experienced and compassionate credit counsellors are here to give you the non-judgmental support you need to get out of debt and get back to your life.
 Reach out today to get started!

 Frequently Asked Questions